SBU-BMI/quip_distro/README.md

 # Start the containers

-The start_containers.sh script expects the full path of the storage folder where data and configuration files for the QUIP containers will be stored.
-The img folder will be used by QUIP to store and manage whole slide tissue images.
-The data folder will be used for the FeatureDB database, which manages image metadata and analysis results.
+The start_containers.sh script expects the full path of the installation folder.
+The data and configuration files for the containers will be stored in this folder.
+The startup process will create an "img" folder in which the software will store and manage whole slide tissue images.
+Startup will also create a "data" sub-folder in the installation folder.
+The data subfolder will be used for the FeatureDB database, which manages image metadata and analysis results.
 Please make sure the storage folder has enough space for images and the database.

-Assume the storage folder path is /data/quip .

-Run ./start_containers.sh /data/quip to start the containers.
-The startup process will create /data/quip/img and /data/quip/data folders and store configuration information in /data/quip/configs and /data/quip/html folder.
+Run ./start_containers.sh <path of the installation folder> to start the containers.